 This exciting course is intended for theatre students who want to apply the practical skills learned in class to a full scale theatre production.
-Students will either receive a Company 10/11/12 or a Production 10/11/12 credit depending on whether they are cast in the play or choosing to work backstage as crew.
-The course includes auditions, rehearsals, design workshops, set construction, costumes, publicity and the many other aspects of creating a main stage production.
+Students will either receive a Company 10/11/12 or a Production 10/11/12 credit depending on whether they are cast in the plays or choosing to work backstage as crew.
+The course includes auditions, rehearsals, design workshops, set construction, costumes, publicity and the many other aspects involved in creating a theatre production.
 This course is not meant to replace Drama 10 or Drama 11/12.
 It is strongly recommended that students take both courses in tandem.
 Students should note that this course happens outside the timetable.
 The reality of a theatre production is that it requires absolute commitment to long hours in concentrated blocks of time.
 Students are required to attend rehearsals and performances.
-Admission by audition/interview only (mid-October)
+Admission by audition/interview only (mid-October).

-Students must pay $150.00 to attend the annual Shakespearean festival which includes professional workshops and inspired performances from schools across the province.
+In late April students will travel to the much-loved annual Goodwill Shakespeare Festival in Vernon where they will perform a short original piece called #dostthouloveme?
+Students must pay $150.00 to attend the festival which includes professional workshops and inspired performances from schools across the province.

 The 110 hours needed to meet course requirements will include the following:

-production meetings and skill building workshops (specific dates and times to come)
+production meetings and skill building workshops (specific dates to be announced)

 pre-production, production and post production hours for each play/project